DandyLyons/notes/content/Library/The Bible (WEB)/40 - Matthew/Matt-18.md

 Again, assuredly I tell you, that if two of you will agree on earth concerning anything that they will ask, it will be done for them by my Father who is in heaven.

 ###### v20
-For where two or three are gathered together in my name, there I am in the middle of them."
+==For where two or three are gathered together in my name, there I am in the middle of them.=="

 ###### v21
 Then Peter came and said to him, "Lord, how often shall my brother sin against me, and I forgive him?
 Until seven times?"